Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Experiments

 \subsection{Performance across SNR levels}

 We tested the suggested method at different SNR levels and compared its performance to other algorithms.
 Sample images deconvolved by each of the algorithms are shown in Fig \ref{fig:grid}.
-As the SNR decreases, the Richardson-Lucy algorithm results in noisier reconstructions that are gradually submerged in the noisy patterns in the background.
-In contrast to the failure of Richardson-Lucy, the suggested method not only cleans the noisy background but also retains the shape of the background galaxy, so it provides an effective reduction of systematic error for weak lensing shear estimation.
-These improvements can be seen in the PSNR for each deconvolved image, reflecting overall image reconstruction quality, but more importantly they are also seen in the ellipticity estimation error.
-This error, for which we use reduced shear~\citep{bartelmann2001weak} calculated with the FPFS estimator~\citep{li2018fourier}, is a more significant evaluation metric because it directly impacts weak lensing measurements.
+At low SNR, the Richardson-Lucy algorithm results in noisier reconstructions in which the galaxy is gradually submerged in the noisy patterns in the background. {Modern methods suppress background noise but can distort galaxy shape, particularly at low SNR.
+We use the FPFS toolkit for ellipticity estimation, in conjunction with the known PSF for inverse filtering (labelled as the \textit{FPFS} method) or with a single-point PSF as a stable estimator without inverse filtering, which we apply to the output of all reported deconvolution methods throughout the paper.
+Errors are reported in terms of median reduced shear~\citep[$\Delta g$,][]{bartelmann2001weak}.}

-We characterise the ellipticity error of each method across a dataset of 10000 simulated galaxy images for 9 SNR levels from 5 to 200.
-We also tested the Richardson-Lucy algorithm and the built-in robust Fourier division method of FPFS as comparisons, and include reported errors from Tikhonet and ADMMNet for comparison.
-Fig. \ref{fig:err-snr} shows the SNR response curve.
+We characterise the reduced shear ellipticity error of each method across a dataset of 10,000 simulated galaxy images for 7 SNR levels from 20 to 200, shown in Fig.~\ref{fig:err-snr}. {We tested the Richardson-Lucy algorithm with 10 iterations, the built-in robust Fourier division method of FPFS, and a reimplementation and retraining of Tikhonet and ShapeNet on our dataset, and we also include reported errors from ADMMNet for comparison.} The proposed method consistently outperforms classical and modern methods across SNR levels.

-All methods have reduce the ellipticity error for bright galaxies (high SNR), but Richardson-Lucy and Fourier division results are worse than doing no deconvolution when the SNR is lower than 10.
-The ellipticity error of the two modern methods increases significantly with the decrease of SNR.
-This falloff is particularly significant given the high prevalence of dim galaxies anticipated in the LSST data, the majority of which will have SNR < 20~\citep{abell2009lsst}.
-In terms of ellipticity error and robustness to Poisson shot noise, the best algorithm tested is the 8-iteration unrolled ADMM.

-It is worth noting that a high iteration level does not always lead to better reconstructions.
-This can be seen in the low SNR regime for both the Richardson-Lucy algorithm and the unrolled ADMM, shown in Fig. \ref{fig:err-snr} as the crossing of lines around an SNR of 10.
-A possible cause is that large-iteration algorithms are over-computing on noisy data, magnifying shape error at low SNR levels.
-In Fig.~\ref{fig:grid} the effect of large iterations can be seen as a sharpening of noise artefacts in the background for Richardson-Lucy and an erosion of the galaxy edges for ADMM.